Published Jan 2011 - Updated May 2012

 Another data-related issue is that of the huge number of city dwellers that are homeless or live in informal, unregistered houses.
 That makes the results of surveys and any estimations of urban poverty incredibly biased and … false!
 One more reason to include the poor in the process of gathering information on their population and living conditions.
 The absence of maps, addresses and any kind of official records for private businesses or households makes it all the more necessary.

 National institutions should be working to help local authorities and the people, not only their governments and international organizations.
 By encouraging urban poor organizations, local governments and NGOs to get involved in the data collection process they are more likely to gather much more reliable results.
-Plenty evidence of such collaboration has proven this partnership’s efficiency, not only in building solid and well-grounded sources of information, but also in involving the whole population in initiatives to tackle urban poverty.
+Lots of evidence has demonstrated the efficiency of such partnership, not only in building solid and well-grounded sources of information, but also in involving the whole population in initiatives to tackle urban poverty.

 If there is little proof that urban poverty damages the environment in itself, on the other side a poor urban environment endangers the lives of many urban residents.
 Most environmental degradation is in effect due to how the middle and upper classes usually over-consume, along with issues of industrial production, both of which result in discharging huge amount of waste that damages natural resources, water and land in particular.